wowm03/Take-Monika-On-A-Date/README.md

 # Take Monika On A Date (1.0.4)

+## Description:
+A Monika After Story submod where you can take Monika on a date!

 ## Disclaimer:
 This submod is still under development and it will have more features and more dates soon.